How it works

 If it is appropriate Amanda may suggest ways in which you can enhance the long-term effects of your treatment.
 This may involve making changes to your diet and daily routine.

 Most people find acupuncture relaxing and often feel very calm after a treatment.
 You may feel a little tired or light-headed but this is completely normal and is a sign that your body has responded to acupuncture and has started the healing process.
 You should refrain from vigorous exercise after treatment and, ideally, give yourself a little time to rest.
 It is also advisable not to drink alcohol for several hours after treatment.

 Acupuncture has very few side effects and any that do occur are usually mild and short-lived.
-Cupping and guasha can sometimes temporarily mark the skin.
+Cupping can sometimes temporarily mark the skin.
 Such bruising is painless and generally clears within a day or two.